An Yves R. Simon Reader

 Contributors: Michael D. Torre, Jude P. Dougherty, Raymond Dennehy, John C. Cahalan, Steven A. Long, Ralph Nelson, John P. Hittinger, Ralph McInerny, David B. Burrell, CSC, Laurence Berns, Catherine Green, W. David Solomon, V. Bradley Lewis, Joseph W. Koterski, SJ, James V. Schall, SJ, George Anastaplo, Walter J. Nicgorski, John A. Gueguen, Jr., Thomas R. Rourke, Jeanne Heffernan Schindler, and Robert Royal.

 Yves R. Simon (1903–1961) was professor of philosophy at the University of Notre Dame and the University of Chicago.
 He was the author of numerous books, including A General Theory of Authority (1991) and Philosophy of Democratic Government (1993), both published by the University of Notre Dame Press.

 Michael D. Torre is associate professor of philosophy at the University of San Francisco.
 He is the author and editor of twelve books, including Do Not Resist the Spirit’s Call: Francisco Marín-Sola on Sufficient Grace.

-Jack W. Carlson (1943–2012) was professor emeritus of philosophy at Creighton University.
+John W. Carlson (1943–2012) was professor emeritus of philosophy at Creighton University.
 He was the author of several books, including Words of Wisdom: A Philosophical Dictionary for the Perennial Tradition (University of Notre Dame Press, 2012).